ricardoferreirades/angular-translation-checker/README.md

 }
 ```

-**Result**: Zero false positives for unused keys in enterprise applications! 🎉
+**Result**: Comprehensive detection of all translation patterns in enterprise applications! 🎉

 ## �📊 Output Formats